Cost and Financial Aid

 Families who send multiple students to TIP programs in a single year are eligible to receive financial aid for each individual student; however, we are not able to provide any additional financial assistance beyond those awards.

-Additionally, you must submit a new financial aid application each year, even if you were awarded aid previously, so we can ensure that the amount you qualify for has not changed.
-Financial aid recipients will receive aid awards for only one course during the academic year.
+You must submit a new financial aid application each year, even if you were awarded aid previously, so we can ensure that the amount you qualify for has not changed.

 Students who withdraw from the program more than two weeks prior to the course will receive a full refund of the program fees.
 No refunds will be given after that point, unless the student withdraws due to the hospitalization or death of a parent, guardian, or sibling.
 In addition, program fees are nontransferable and the application fee is nonrefundable.